nat-vogel/nat-vogel/README.md

-# Hi, I'm Natalie 👋
+# Hi!
+I'm Natalie.

-Welcome to my portfolio!
 Here's a little bit about me, and a collection of some of my projects and papers.

 ## About Me